Precision calibration of calorimeter signals in the ATLAS experiment using an uncertainty-aware neural network: Datasets and network setup

 It is available in MC simulations for each \topo extracted from the jet and selected according to the criteria introduced in \SectRef{sec:dataset:object}.
 The significantly reduced value range for \rclusem lowers the computational effort in the training of the network by reducing the number of epochs, with the promise of a more accurate and precise calibration.

 Both the BNN and the RE learn uncertainties related to the trained calibration for each \topo individually.
 These uncertainties allow for a better understanding of (1) detector signal features, (2) possible signal quality issues in the data, and (3) possible fundamental limitations and other issues associated with the network training.
-They provide measures of the ultimate accuracy achieved with the trained calibration network.
+As further discussed in \SectRef{sec:uncertainties:predictions}, they are learned for each \topo to provide a measure of the accuracy achieved with the trained calibration network.